 Skin and Coat Oil 101

 When we released our Skin and Coat Supplement Chews, we had no idea they’d become best sellers—they’ve even sold out a few times!
-Since the chews received such stellar reviews, we decided to offer a similar product in a different format that may work better for some dogs: a liquid food topper.
-With just a few pumps daily, this nutrient-packed oil can help solve your pup’s skin issues, including:
+Since the chews received such stellar reviews, we decided to offer a similar product in a different format that may work better for some dogs: a liquid food oil.
+With just a few pumps daily, this nutrient-packed oil can help support your pup’s skin and coat health.

-If your pup deals with any of the above, it’s a great time to try a skin and coat supplement!
+If you're looking to support your pup's skin and coat health, it’s a great time to try a skin and coat supplement!
 The question is, would a daily chew or oil work better for your dog?

-Natural Dog Company’s Skin and Coat supplements are small, salmon- and pea-flavored chews, which most dogs see as treats.
+Natural Dog Company’s Skin and Coat supplements are small, salmon- and pea-flavored chews.
 Skin and Coat Oil, on the other hand, is a blend of liquid ingredients dispensed onto your dog’s food from a pump bottle.
-Both supplements are highly effective for treating your dog’s dry or troubled skin.
+Both supplements are highly effective for promoting a healthy coat and skin.
 However, in some cases, the oil may work better for your lifestyle or preferences.

 Two Boxer dogs with bottle of Skin & Coat Oil

-@buffaloboxerbros are loving Skin & Coat Oil—especially Hank (on the right), who eats all of his meals when this tasty oil is pumped on top!
+@buffaloboxerbros are loving Skin & Coat Oil—especially Hank (on the right), who eats all of his meals when the oil is pumped on top!

 Your Dog is a Picky Eater

 Some dogs will eat whatever you put in front of them, while some picky pups will turn their nose up even at a candlelit four-course filet mignon dinner.
 If your dog has a refined palate, there’s a slim chance they won’t be into the supplement chews.
 However, they probably won’t notice a small squirt of Skin and Coat Oil on top of their usual meal.
-They may even be more excited to eat, thanks to the slightly fishy taste of the salmon oil in this formula.
+They may even be more excited to eat, thanks to the unique texture and added moisture this product provides to their kibble.

 You and Your Pup Have a Busy Lifestyle